Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 For example, startups like Robinhood have faced regulatory challenges that have delayed product launches and incurred fines.

-Therefore, it’s crucial for you to engage with legal experts and regulators if you don’t want your fintech startup to fail.
+Therefore, you must engage with legal experts and regulators if you don’t want your fintech startup to fail.

 2. Cybersecurity Threats and Data Breaches